 A design refers to the features of a shape, configuration, pattern or ornament applied to an article by any industrial process.
 If you register a design, you will be protecting the external appearance of the article.
 Registered Designs are used primarily to protect designs for industrial use.
-It is the right given by the Government to the owner to control the use of your design.

 To qualify for registration, a design must, in general, satisfy two key criteria: